eo33/ecommerce-app/README.md

 #### Tasks:

 1. Task: Develop a user-friendly checkout interface with clear steps for providing shipping and payment details.
 (DONE)
 1. Task: Implement a functionality that allows user to save multiple addresses.
+(DONE)
 1. Task: Implement a functionality that allows user to select the type of shipping for each item.
+(DONE)
 1. Task: Display a comprehensive order summary, outlining all relevant cost details.
 1. Task: Implement a user-friendly order history section that allows customers to access the current status of the order.
 1. Task (Admin Functionality): Develop an admin panel feature that allows administrators to monitor and manage incoming orders effectively, including order processing and customer support.